piskello/greemta/docs/prizes.md

 </ul>

 <p style="font-size: xx-small">
-note:<br/>A participant cannot win two or more prizes.
+Note: a participant cannot win two or more prizes.
 If the same applicant results in two winning teams, the smaller prize will not be awarded to that team.
 </p>

+See all details in the [Rules](https://challenge.greemta.eu/rules/)